waggle-sensor/beehive-server/README_cassandra.md

 [ ! -z "$DATA" ] && \
 docker run -d \
 --name beehive-cassandra \
+--net beehive
 -v ${DATA}/cassandra/:/var/lib/cassandra/ \
--p 7000:7000 \
 cassandra:3.2 -R
 ```
 For simple testing without much data you can omit option "-v" above.
 Without "-v" Cassandra data is not stored persistently and data is lost when the container is removed.
-The port mapping "-p 7000:7000" can be omitted if the beehive server runs on the same host as the cassandra database.
+Add port mapping "-p 7000:7000" if the beehive server does not run on the same host as the cassandra database.

 Installation instructions for Cassandra without Docker: